electricimp/SpiFlashLogger/README.md

 );
 ```
 ### readSync(*index*)

- The *readSync()* method reads objects from the logger synchronously, returning a single log object for the *index* given. *readSync()*  will return the most recent object when `index == -1` and the oldest object when `index == 1` and throw an exception when `index == 0`.
+The *readSync()* method reads objects from the logger synchronously, returning a single log object for the *index* given.

+*readSync()* returns:
+- the most recent object when `index == -1`,
+- the oldest object when `index == 1`,
- If the absolute value of *index* is greater than the number of logs, *readSync* will return null.
+- *null* when the value of *index* is greater than the number of logs,
+- throws an exception when `index == 0`.

- *readSync* is starting from the current logger position which is equal to the current write position therefore `index == 0` could not contain any object and `index == -1` is equal to step back to read the last written object.
+*readSync*() is like a sync version of *read()*.
+It starts from the current logger position, which is equal to the current write position, therefore `index == 0` could not contain any object and `index == -1` is equal to step back to read the last written object.
 For the `index > 0` logger is looking for an object in a first not free sector right after the current logger position or read the beginning of the sector at the current position if there is no more sectors with objects.

  ```squirrel
  logger <- SPIFlashLogger(0, 4096 * 4);